Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 ~~~~~
 void PackageName_ClassName::Compute
 	(const  Handle(PrsMgr_PresentationManager3d)& aPresentationManager,
 	 const  Handle(Prs3d_Presentation)& aPresentation,
 	 const Standard_Integer aMode =  0);
 ~~~~~

 ####  For hidden line removal (HLR) mode in 3D:
 ~~~~~
 void PackageName_ClassName::Compute
 	(const  Handle(Prs3d_Projector)& aProjector,
 	 const  Handle(Prs3d_Presentation)& aPresentation);
 ~~~~~

 @subsubsection occt_visu_3_2_2 Hidden Line Removal

 The view can have two states: the normal mode or the computed  mode (Hidden Line Removal mode).
 When the latter is active, the view looks for all presentations displayed in the normal mode, which have been signalled  as accepting HLR mode.
-An internal mechanism allows calling the interactive  object’s own *Compute*, that is projector function.
+An internal mechanism allows calling the interactive  object's own *Compute*, that is projector function.

 By  convention, the Interactive Object accepts or rejects the  representation of HLR mode.
 It is possible to make this declaration in one of two ways: